rosmord/MDC-texts/README.md

 - [CC BY](https://creativecommons.org/licenses/by/2.0) : most versatile, anything can be done with your text, but authorship should be kept (and possible modifications should be recorded) ;
 - [CC BY-SA](https://creativecommons.org/licenses/by-sa/2.0) : as for the previous, original authorship should be acknowledged, but the document **must** be shared under the same rules, which means for instance that derivative works must also be opened ;

+#### Postface

+I'd like to thank, in particular, Patricia Cassonnet for all the Late Egyptian Texts.